Collationes in Hexaemeron: Contents

 In interpreting the Bible, following Jerome and Augustine, it presupposes a knowledge necessary for it.
 Accordingly, he rejects a literal interpretation of the Bible from a large extent.
 The literal sense (sensus litteralis) he is the spiritual interpretation to three (triplex intelligentia spiritualis), for which he sees great opportunities.
 In the biblical texts are widely understood as images and symbols of Christ, the Trinity and the Church's life.
-Depending on the assignment to the areas is an allegory, or anagogy tropology.
+Depending on the assignment to the areas is an allegory, anagogy or tropology.
 The allegory is about Christ, the anagogy from heaven, tropology of church life.
 How to use the spiritual interpretation is made clear in the book the example of the interpretation of the sun symbol.

 In addition, the author explains the principle of theological speculation, which is derived from the Latin word speculum (mirror).
 Accordingly, reflected in the reason the divine reason, in microcosm, the soul of the macrocosm of creation, in the Old Testament, the New Testament, according to the principle of promise and fulfillment in the Church and the Heavenly Jerusalem.

 The Collationes are philosophically in the Neoplatonically-Christian tradition of Dionysius and St. Augustine and are highly critical of Aristotle.
 Notwithstanding the criticism of his God and the doctrine of creation, followed by the Collationes Aristotle's ethics and virtue theory in terms of measure and center (VI, 12).